 Time limit - All new licences and variations (other than downward variations or other similar minor variation having no environmental impact) will have a time limit imposed.
-For details of the Agency's policy on time limiting, see section 5 (page 25).
+For details of the Agency's policy on time limiting, see chapter 5 (page 28).